-Starting on November 26th 2018 the heart of the Frankfurt Christmas market is on the Römerberg in the old town.
-Here you will find the town hall, the 30 meter Christmas tree and plenty of stalls to browse.
-Glühwein is available at just about every other stall, but read on for a few tips on the best places to try this warming, hot mulled wine.
-The map below details the different areas where the Christmas market is hosted.
-This link will take you to the interactive map
+The heart of the Frankfurt Christmas market is on the Römerberg in the old town.
+Here you will find the town hall, the 30 meter high Christmas tree and plenty of stalls to browse.
+Glühwein is available at just about every other stall, but read on for a few tips on the best places to try this warming, hot, mulled wine.
+The map below details the different areas in the city centre where the Christmas market is hosted.

 Frankfurt Christmas market on the Römerberg

 A highlight of the Christmas market on the Römerberg is the carousel.
 It's not just for children so you should definitely have a quick ride before moving on.
 From the carousel, if you head toward the Schirn Art Gallery you'll pass a few stalls on your right.
-One stall sells hand-made wooden decorations which can easy be packed into luggage if your travelling this Christmas, and make great mementoes.
+One stall sells hand-made wooden decorations which make great mementos and can easy be packed into luggage if you’re travelling this Christmas.
 Beyond the wooden decoration stall and to the left is a row of small sheds.
 This is where you'll find some of the best home-made Glühwein in Frankfurt.
 The locals hang out here, sipping a cup of hot wine after work and it gets busy!
 At the other end of the row of sheds is the Bethmännchen stall selling baked marzipan treats, only to be found in Frankfurt.

 Frankfurt Christmas market on Paulsplatz